 5. Reduce loss, theft and unauthorized use

 Even if theft and loss claims are rare on your campus, mistakes happen—especially in overwhelmed and understaffed mail centers and equipment departments.
-Using a smart parcel locker to track packages and assets in real time creates an end-to-end chain of custody.
+Using a smart parcel locker to track packages and assets in real-time creates an end-to-end chain of custody.
 Barcode scans confirm receipt and delivery and provide an automatic record of when an inbound package arrived and when it was picked up.
 In the case of a campus or department asset, you’ll know who used it, when they used it and what condition it was returned in.

-In addition to chain of custody, more robust tracking solutions will also include features that allow you to designate who is authorized to access and use specific assets and equipment.
+In addition to the chain of custody, more robust tracking solutions will also include features that allow you to designate who is authorized to access and use specific assets and equipment.

 1. Promote 24/7 on-demand services

 For today’s students, on-demand isn’t an option, it’s an expectation.
 Smart lockers allow your college or university to implement new 24/7 services that don’t require 24/7 staffing.
-Whether used for student parcel delivery, bookstore purchases or IT services, this on-demand accessibility offers students the freedom and flexibility they take for granted off campus and want to see supported on campus.
+Whether used for student parcel delivery, bookstore purchases or IT services, this on-demand accessibility offers students the freedom and flexibility they take for granted off-campus and want to see supported on campus.